xrgpublic/modular-intelligence/README.md

 from modular_intelligence.agents import BaseAgent from modular_intelligence.stacks import AgentStack from modular_intelligence.scripts.conversations.convos_for_demo_script import get_conversations
+from modular_intelligence.scripts.list_tables import list_tables

 # Initialize the database
 init_database()

-print("Database initialized successfully!")
+#"test_mode=True" is used to disable API calls.
+AI's response's will be simulated with "This is a test mode response.
+Ollama is disabled." as its response and added to the context window.
 # Step 1: Create agents
-agent1 = BaseAgent(name="MathTutor", description="An AI that helps with math problems.",
+agent1 = BaseAgent(name="Agent1", description="An AI that helps with math problems.",
-                   default_system_prompt="You are a math tutor helping students understand mathematical concepts.") agent2 = BaseAgent(name="EnglishTutor", description="An AI that helps with English grammar and writing.", default_system_prompt="You are an English tutor assisting students with grammar and composition.")
+                   default_system_prompt="You are a math tutor helping students understand mathematical concepts.", test_mode=True) agent2 = BaseAgent(name="Agent2", description="An AI that helps with English grammar and writing.", default_system_prompt="You are an English tutor assisting students with grammar and composition.", test_mode=True)

 # Save agents to the database
-agent1.save_to_db()
-agent2.save_to_db()
+agent1.start_session()
+agent2.start_session()

 # Step 2: Create a stack and add agents
-stack = AgentStack(name="Education Stack", description="Stack for educational AI agents")
+stack = AgentStack(name="README Stack", description="Showing stack functionality of Modular Intelligence") stack.create()
-stack.create()
 stack.add_slot(bot=agent1)
 stack.add_slot(bot=agent2)